ildar-shaimordanov/git-markdown-toc/README.md

 # DESCRIPTION

-Read and input and generate the table of content (TOC) based on the markup of the file which is assumed Markdown formatted.
+Read an input and generate the table of content (TOC) based on the markup of the file which is assumed Markdown formatted.
 The outcome is also formatted as Markdown.